debops/debops/docs/ansible/roles/resolved/dnssd-support.rst

 For the ``mDNS`` support to work, it needs to be enabled globally in :command:`systemd-resolved` (it is enabled by default).
-Then, support needs to be enabled on specifc network interfaces using :command:`systemd-networkd` to tell :command:`systemd-resolved` on which interfaces it should advertise and listen for DNS-SD traffic.
+Then, support needs to be enabled on specific network interfaces using :command:`systemd-networkd` to tell :command:`systemd-resolved` on which interfaces it should advertise and listen for DNS-SD traffic.